smartadserver/smart-inapp-bidding-ios/Amazon/README.md

 Please note that an _Amazon bidder adapter_ **can only be used once**.

-### Make an ad call with the Amazon bidder adapter
+### Make an ad call to Smart Ad Server with the Amazon bidder adapter

-You can now make an ad call using the _Smart Display SDK_.
+You can now perform an ad call using the _Smart Display SDK_.
 Simply provide the adapter instance created earlier to Smart's ad view (or interstitial manager) when loading it.
 If this instance is ```nil```, the _Smart Display SDK_ will make an ad call without in-app bidding so you will still get an ad.

     // for a banner
     [bannerView loadWithPlacement:[SASAdPlacement adPlacementWithSiteId:<the site ID> pageId:<the page ID> formatId:<the format ID>] bidderAdapter:amazonBidderAdapter];